0xmashrafee/ReadyQueue-OS/README.md

 | Priority + Aging | Like Priority but waiting processes slowly move up | Slightly more complex |

-## OS concepts you will actually understand after using this:
+## OS concepts one will actually understand after using this:

 - CPU Scheduling and how it works
 - Gantt Charts, Burst Time, Arrival Time